KEY FIGURES 2019

 - Jera Mix (Wooden furniture for office, bathroom, wardrobes, drawer units)

-- LIP Bled (eoors, parquet, laminate, solid wood furniture, timber)
+- LIP Bled (Doors, parquet, laminate, solid wood furniture, timber)

-- Lumar inženiring (pre-fabricated houses including ecological bio houses and passive houses)
+- Lumar IG (Pre-fabricated houses including ecological bio houses and passive houses)

-- Marles hiše Maribor (prefabricated houses and attics, erection of all sorts of public buildings, office buildings, production halls)
+- Marles houses Maribor (Prefabricated houses and attics, erection of all sorts of public buildings, office buildings, production halls)

-- Podgorje (wooden furniture for trailers and mobile homes)
+- Podgorje (Wooden furniture for yachting, trailers and mobile homes)